ZohabiKazmi/Basic-Landing-Page/README.md

 # Basic-Landing-Pages
-This are just basic landing pages using HTML and CSS only
+These are just basic landing pages using HTML and CSS only